ThreatLockerIvan/ZTW24/Flipper-Zero-Unleashed/README.md

 the software that runs on embedded systems.
 Flashing is necessary when you want to install new features to extend your hacking abilities.

+> Note:  If you just unbox your brand new flipper, you have to format the SD card and then update to the lasted stock firmware first before you try jail breaking.

 You may be asking how do I flash firmware onto my Flipper, is it easy? it is, There are two way to flash the frimware